redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/01/README.md

     // Translate the iteration value into a colour let colour = iter2Colour(iter)

-    // Write the 4 bytes colour data to the ArrayBuffer using the 32-bit overlay buf32[iy * mCanvas.width + ix] = colour
+    // Write the 4 bytes of colour data to the ArrayBuffer using the 32-bit overlay buf32[iy * mCanvas.width + ix] = colour
   }
 }